ply2022/NanoSeqWorkshop/_episodes/05-assembly.md

 ## Further polishing Pilon assembly using Pilon
 Simpliy repeat the previous steps.
 Mapping Illumina reads to 1st Pilon-polished assembly to obtained 2nd Pilon-polished assembly.

 Pilon program takes about 30 minutes.
 We might not be able to finish.
-We can copy the pre-computed Pilon-corrected assembly from
+We have prepared the pre-computed Pilon-corrected assembly.

 # Scaffolding: mapping the polished assembly to the reference genome
 RagTag is a collection of software tools for scaffolding and improving genome assemblies.
 RagTag performs: